sierra-college-cs-club/Space_Invaders/README.md

 ### Update your local repo:
   - `git pull`
   - Updates the repo that your terminal/command prompt is at.
+  - If merging is necessary, either delete the colliding file or refer to git's documentation [here](https://git-scm.com/docs/git-merge).

 ### Commit your changes:
   - 'Stage' your changes using `git add filename.extension`